Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent: Background on the Bures--Wasserstein manifold

 Here we collect various facts about the Wasserstein metric for easy reference in the sequel.

-\begin{enumerate} \item \textbf{Euclidean gradient vs.\ Bures-Wasserstein gradient}.
+\begin{enumerate} \item \textbf{Euclidean gradient vs.\ Bures--Wasserstein gradient}.
 Let $F : \psd \to \R$ be a function.
-Throughout this paper, we denote by $\on D F$ the usual Euclidean gradient of $F$, and we reserve $\nabla F$ for the gradient with respect to the Bures-Wasserstein geometry.
+Throughout this paper, we denote by $\on D F$ the usual Euclidean gradient of $F$, and we reserve $\nabla F$ for the gradient with respect to the Bures--Wasserstein geometry.
 In fact, under our tangent space convention, these two quantities are related as follows: let ${(\Sigma_t)}_{t\in\R}$ denote a curve in $\psd$.
-We temporarily denote the Euclidean tangent vector (i.e., ordinary time derivative) to this curve via $\dot \Sigma^{\rm E}$, and the Bures-Wasserstein tangent vector via $\dot \Sigma^{\rm BW}$, which are related via $\dot\Sigma^{\rm E} = \dot\Sigma^{\rm BW}\Sigma + \Sigma \dot \Sigma^{\rm BW}$ (see the discussion in Appendix~\ref{scn:bures_geometry}).
+We temporarily denote the Euclidean tangent vector (i.e., ordinary time derivative) to this curve via $\dot \Sigma^{\rm E}$, and the Bures--Wasserstein tangent vector via $\dot \Sigma^{\rm BW}$, which are related via $\dot\Sigma^{\rm E} = \dot\Sigma^{\rm BW}\Sigma + \Sigma \dot \Sigma^{\rm BW}$ (see the discussion in Appendix~\ref{scn:bures_geometry}).
 We can compute the time derivative of $F$ in two ways:

 From this we can conclude that

 \item \textbf{Gradient of the squared Wasserstein distance}.
 For any $\nu\in \mc P_{2,\rm ac}(\R^d)$, the gradient of the functional $W_2^2(\cdot,\nu)$ at $\mu$ is given by